Contact: Dawn Fizer and Carolyn Maddox

 The Summer Health Professions Education Program is a partnership between the University of Alabama at Birmingham (UAB) School of Medicine (SOM), School of Dentistry (SOD), School of Optometry (SOO), and School of Health Professions (SHP), home to the Physician Assistant program.
 The program goal is to increase diversity in health professions by recruiting and preparing underrepresented minority and disadvantaged students for successful educational experiences and careers in health care.
 Scholars will be offered multiple components:

-1) Didactic instruction on heath science topics, Scientific Writing, and Critical Reasoning;
+2) Didactic instruction on heath science topics, Scientific Writing, and Critical Reasoning.

-2) Lectures on health disparities and determinants of health outside of the clinical encounter;
+4) Lectures on health disparities and determinants of health.

-4) Career development activities with one-on-one sessions and mock interviews;
+5) Career development activities with one-on-one sessions and mock interviews.

-6) Workshops on study skills, life skills, time management skills, and financial literacy; and
+6) Workshops on study skills, life skills, time management skills, and financial literacy.

 7) Leadership development exercises and team-building skills.
 In addition, the rich history of Birmingham will be leveraged to highlight the importance of diversity and inclusion.